mtantirigama/mtantirigama.github.io/_projects/1_project-odor.md

     Pixels are colored based on co-activity.
 Then individual neurons are identified as ROIs (cyan borders).
 </div>

+---

 ## Neuron activity time-series

 The resulting time-series are noisy.
 So significant events (*) are captured using a sliding scalable template.
-This gives a matrix of [Time-of_Events, Neurons], which is used in the final analysis.
+This gives a matrix of '[Events, Neurons]', which is used in the final analysis.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">